Esther Pohl Lovejoy: Europe

 Around the time of the birth of her son, Esther's mother and sisters moved back to Portland for school and work.
 Eventually Annie, Esther's mother, moved into her Portland home, allowing her to embark on a journey to Europe and Palestine in 1904; while in Vienna, she performed studies in various clinics.
 Annie gave Esther the opportunity to continue to practice medicine, be an advocate for women's suffrage, and a pioneer in the field of public health while also getting to be a mother.

 Lovejoy was very active during the First World War, where she used her efforts to study the effects of war and militarization on women.
 From 1917-1918, she traveled to France on the behalf of the Medical Women's National Association to study women and children in devastated areas.
 She found that many women were the victims of wartime violence in the form of rape, poverty, disease and dislocation.
 The war also sparked Lovejoy to publish a book and go on several speaking tours after traveling back to the United States; in her work, she advocated for equality between men and women through progressive action.
 While in France, she also worked with the Red Cross.

+Lovejoy witnessed the burning of Smyrna, writing with disgust about Turkish soldiers, as they were committing atrocities against Christians in the city.
+She also blamed the "the [Western] Christian Nations, responsible for the whole wicked business" who "held up their hands and maintained neutrality while the Turks wreaked their vengeance of the non-combatant people of Smyrna, most of whom were women and children".
+She proceeded to organize humanitarian relief efforts for the victims and refugees.